SAP-samples/abap-platform-rap120/README.md

 Please edit this file as it is the primary description file for your project.
 You can find some placeholder titles for sections below.
 -->

-# RAP120 - Build SAP Fiori Apps with ABAP Cloud and Joule
+# RAP120 - Build SAP Fiori Apps with ABAP Cloud and Joule for developers

 <!-- Please include descriptive title -->